dtinit/data-transfer-project/README.md

 ## Development

 ### Building
+ * Add a secrets.csv file to src/main/resources, this should contain all your API keys, see secrets_template.csv for an example.
-"mvn compile" will build the project.
+ * "mvn compile" will build the project.

 ### Contributing
 TBD